The big picture

 Everything should be as lightweight and portable as possible and in a place that’s easy to remember.
 You should keep a go bag in the trunk of the car.

 Pre-assembled go kits can be purchased on Amazon and at other stores.
 This may be a helpful solution.
-The Berkeley Disaster Preparedness Network is passing out free go bags to seniors and people with disabilities.
+The Berkeley Disaster Preparedness Network provides free go bags to seniors and people with disabilities.

 Many credible sources publish go-bag checklists, and we’ve got one, too.
 But think beyond the list.
 What do you need to survive for a few days without guaranteed access to any other source of supplies?
 The best go bags are personalized.